vseslavcharodei/jenkins-packager/README.md

 - APP_VERSION - list of versions to build retrieved dynamically from brances of the APP repository;
 - PACKAGE_TYPE - allows select: rpm, deb, all.

-## 🚀 Onece you've build and download packages
+## 🚀 Onece you've built and downloaded packages

 Terminate Jenkins container: